Background Image

 INTAKES

-The main intakes Universities offer are in September/October and March/April.
+The main intakes Universities offer is in September/October and March/April.
 Some colleges may also have intakes in June/July.

 EMPLOYMENT